Xoudusz/bweng-spring-rest-backend/README.md

-# Backend Web Engineering Template Project
+# Backend Web Engineering Project

-This is the template project for the BWENG course.
+## Description
+This is a Spring Boot project that uses MariaDB as database and MinIO as storage.
+The project is a simple REST API that allows to manage users and their files.
+It is the backend for a social media platform.

 ## Requirements
 * Docker